tractorcow-farm/silverstripe-fluent/docs/en/how-fluent-works.md

 Unfortunately, there's currently no localisation mechanism for sitetree urls (for the sake of simplicity).
 This could be implemented if requested however. :)

+## Creating translations

+When creating a translation for a page in the CMS, it helps to know how the current and default locale relate to each other, both when creating, editing, and publishing a record.

+It's ideal, but not always necessary, to create a record in the default locale.
+By default all translations of that object will inherit the value entered in and saved in the default locale.

+If a record is NOT created in the default locale then the default value of that record will be the value last saved in any locale.
+This behaviour may appear confusing, unless this fact is understood.

+Saving a record in any locale will create a saved state for that locale, meaning it will no longer inherit the default value, but it's always easier to set a good single default than to edit the record in each locale individually.